alexdevero/alex-devero-blog/__drafts__/draft--weakset.md

 As you know, one difference between WeakSets and Sets is that WeakSets are not iterable.
 Another difference is that WeakSets don't have `size` property.
 This may not make sense.
 If you think about it, it actually does make sense.
 As we discussed, all object inside WeakSets are weakly held.

 If any of those objects loses all references it will be "marked" for garbage collection.
 When this garbage collection happens this object is released from the memory.
 It is gone.
 The thing about garbage collection is that it works whenever it wants.
-You can't predict when it will happens.
+You can't predict when it will happen.

 Let's say you have an object.
 You add this object to a WeakSet.
 What if you, in another part of the code, remove that object?
 The answer is, it depends.
 It depends on whether the garbage collection had time to run or not.
 If it did, the object is released from memory, and it is also gone from the WeakSet.